 One of the biggest causes of food poisoning is cross contamination.
 This is when harmful germs on one food are accidentally passed to other foods – usually from a person’s hands or kitchen utensils.
 Cross contamination can be easily prevented by following a few simple rules.

-Wash your hands with soap and clean water before touching food and immediately after handling raw food (e.g. meat, eggs), handling bins, touching pets, or going to the toilet.
+Wash your hands with soap and clean warm water before touching food and immediately after handling raw food (e.g. meat, eggs), handling bins, touching pets, or going to the toilet.

 Cleaning your kitchen